surtarso/asap-cabinet-fe/README.md

 ## Using the 'screenshot_art.sh' tool:

-The script expects you to organize your tables by folders. e.g. **/path/to/tables/<my_table>/<table_name.vpx>**
+This script expects you to organize your tables by folders. e.g. **/path/to/tables/<my_table>/<table_name.vpx>**

 It will scan your tables folder and open each table one by one, wait 12 seconds for the table to fully load and take a screenshot from both app screens (playfield and backglass).